Onboarding Process and Tools

 The Welcome Center is now all virtual.
 (Note: If your new hire does not participate in the Welcome Center, check with your school/unit human resources manager or group to identify how the actions included in the Welcome Center will be completed.)
 Review the virtual sessions offered to new hires on the Welcome Center website.

-Their first day on the job must be well planned, set an accepting, inclusive tone, and start to establish new work relationships that will be important to their—and your—success.
+Your new team member's first days on the job should be well planned, set an accepting, inclusive tone, and start to establish new work relationships that will be important to their—and your—success.

 - Template: First week schedule